freenas/freenas-docs/userguide/system.rst

 needs to be returned to a pristine, non-configured version of the installation.

-#ifdef freenas
-If you used the
-:ref:`Initial Configuration Wizard`,
-a third boot environment called *Wizard-date* is also created indicating the date and time the wizard was run.
-#endif freenas
-#ifdef truenas
-If you used the
-:ref:`Wizard`,
-a third boot environment called *Wizard-date* is also created indicating the date and time the wizard was run.
+If the :ref:`Wizard` was used, a third boot environment called :samp:`Wizard-{date}` is also created, indicating the date and time the :ref:`Wizard` was run.
-#endif truenas

 .. _view_boot_env_fig: